Skip to main content

 Cyprus offers one of Europe's most aggressive tax incentive regimes: the Non-Domiciled Tax Status.

-two additional five-year periods for €250,000 per period Limitations Requires credible non-dom declaration and evidence may need to establish genuine residency (183+ days per year or substance) Passive income from EU blacklisted jurisdictions is taxable Cyprus corporate-tax treatment should be verified against current-year law and Pillar Two implementation details EU substance requirements apply—typically may not be
+duration and extension rules depend on the current legal framework and should be validated before relying on them Limitations Requires credible non-dom declaration and evidence may need to establish genuine residency (183+ days per year or substance) Passive income from EU blacklisted jurisdictions is taxable Cyprus corporate-tax treatment should be verified against current-year law and Pillar Two implementation details EU substance requirements apply, typically may not be

 purely passive investor with no connection Who It Suits Investors living abroad with dividend-heavy income structures, business owners who can remit dividends tax-free, and wealth preservation clients seeking long-term passive income shelter within EU jurisdiction.